 - Trekking Poles for ascends and descends

-- Solar Torch
+- Solar Torch Light (headgear)

-- First aid kit with essential medicines.
+First aid kit with essential medicines.

-September is a beautiful time for trekking in Nepal.
-Everest base camp trekking in September is a perfect outdoor activity in Nepal.
-The beautiful weather and mild temperature in September are so perfect for a remarkable trek.
+September is, without a doubt, a beautiful time for trekking in Nepal.
+Base camp to Everest trek in September is a perfect outdoor activity in Nepal.
+The beautiful weather and mild temperature in September results in a remarkable trek.
 But the actual question is, Is September a good month for trekking to EBC for you?
 If so, start planning your trek with us.